 The novel was published in serialized form from 1914 to 1915, then collected in book form in 1916.
 The story started life as a novel to be called "Stephen Hero", which Joyce was working on from 1904 to 1906.
 Joyce was not satisfied with the earlier work, and re-wrote it from page one after Dubliners was published.
 The "Stephen Hero" version of the novel was published in 1944, following the author's death.

 Tropes Used In The Novel Include:

 - Author Avatar: Stephen Dedalus is James Joyce if he hadn't become famous.

 - Blind Without 'Em: Stephen can't do his schoolwork after his glasses get broken, which Father Dolan refuses to believe was an accident.

 - Break the Cutie: Stephen gets a taste of this during the Father Dolan episode.

-- Evil Smells Bad: When Stephen goes to a sermon, the priest gives a sermon/rant about the horrors of hell, such as the eternal smell of decaying corpses.
+- When Stephen goes to a sermon, the priest gives a sermon/rant about the horrors of hell, such as the eternal smell of decaying corpses.

-- Fire and Brimstone Hell: Stephen regains his religion after hearing a firey sermon about this very topic.
+- Fire and Brimstone Hell: Stephen regains his religion after hearing a fiery sermon about this very topic.

 - Gosh Dang It to Heck!: Stephen's friend Cranley says "sugar" when he means something else (this is actually a very common tic among native Irish).
 Lynch says "yellow."
 Stephen tells him "It was a great day for European culture, when you made up your mind to swear in yellow."